c6o/docs/content/tutorials/core.md

 In this tutorial, you will learn:

 * How to develop a Leaf Service locally so that services in the cluster talk to the local service.
-* How to develop a Core Service locally while it accesses Services in Cluster and talks to other cluster based services.
+* How to develop a Core Service locally while it accesses services in the cluster and talks to other cluster-based services.
 * How to collaborate with a frontend developer on another machine.

 ## Prerequisites